 Veterans and military family members (VMF) who serve in election jobs, including as poll workers, strengthen public trust in the fairness, security and safety of elections, finds a new study by the University of Maryland’s Center for Democracy and Civic Engagement (CDCE) and nonprofit partner We the Veterans and Military Families.

 CDCE’s Aug.
 29-Sept.
 9 survey of a national sample of 1,263 voting-age U.S. citizens randomly assigned participants to read one of two scenarios in Maricopa County, Arizona—a place where election administration was under close scrutiny in 2020.
 One scenario described the area making efforts to recruit local VMF to serve in election jobs, and the other described standard election worker recruitment from the local community.
-One of the standout results was a 7% increase in the number of survey respondents who expressed confidence that votes would be counted as intended when they knew VMF were part of the election workforce.
-The increased confidence among those who were presented with the VMF scenario was more pronounced among respondents who said that they previously doubted the legitimacy of Joe Biden's election—such respondents had 15% more confidence than those presented with the standard recruitment scenario.

 Read more here!